neg-0/dod-fitness/backend_docs/data_model.md

 - Use the `createdAt` and `updatedAt` fields to track when entities are created and modified
 - Consider implementing an audit log table to track significant changes to critical data

-This data model provides a solid foundation for the DoD Fitness App Backend Service.
+This data model provides a solid foundation for Atlas Backend Service.
 It captures the essential entities and relationships required to support the app's core functionalities while aligning with our OpenAPI specifications and database schema.
 This model allows for future expansion and refinement as needed.